 When Exhaustion Feels Overwhelming

 There is a sacred weight to holding your newborn, but also a heavy burden of fatigue that no one talks about enough.
 You may feel like you are running on empty, wondering if you will ever sleep again.
 In these quiet, desperate moments, remember that Jesus understands human weariness better than anyone.

-He did not shy away from the messiness of life, but entered into it fully.
+In the Greek text of the New Testament, the word for "labour" in Matthew 11:28 is kopiao, which means to grow weary, tired, or exhausted to the point of depletion.
 Christ Himself promised rest not as a distant reward, but as a present reality for the weary soul.
 You do not have to carry the weight of perfect parenting alone.
 Let His invitation sink into your spirit when the crying seems endless and your strength is gone.
 He is near in the nursery, in the rocking chair, and in the silent tears of the night.

 Come unto me, all ye that labour and are heavy laden, and I will give you rest.— Matthew 11:28, KJV